 Referring to national and provincial politics, First Nations history, and ecology, the narrative weaves from the present to the past and back again in an engaging and unflinching examination of how and why Canada decided to sell its water rights to American interests.

-At the heart of this survey of the Treaty and its impacts is the lack of consultation with local people.
-Those outside the region in urban areas or government benefited most.
-Those living in the region suffered the most losses.
-Specific stories of affected individuals are laced with accounts of betrayal, broken promises and unfair treatment, all of which serve as a reminder of the significant impact that policy, international agreements and corporate resource extraction can have on the individual’s ability to live a grounded life, in a particular place.
+At the heart of the story is the lack of consultation with local people.
+Those in urban areas outside the region benefited most, while those living in the region, close to the land, suffered the most.
+This history is a reminder of the significant impact that public policy, international agreements and corporate resource extraction can have on one individual’s ability to live a grounded life, in a particular place.